Skip to content

 The discount rate should reflect the return you could earn on the same money elsewhere at similar risk.
 For a pension transfer decision, comparing against expected investment returns (typically 4 to 6 per cent real for balanced portfolios) is common.
 For a contract valuation, corporate cost of capital may be relevant.
 For a low-risk comparison, use gilt yields at the relevant duration.

-The mistake to avoid: using your savings rate (0.5 per cent) as a discount rate will inflate the present value dramatically and bias you toward taking the income stream.
-Using your maximum growth ambition (10 per cent) will deflate the present value and bias you toward taking the lump sum.
-Use a rate that honestly reflects likely achievable return on the alternative.
+The discount rate selection shapes the result significantly.
+Using your savings rate (0.5 per cent) will inflate the present value and bias results toward the income stream.
+Using your maximum growth ambition (10 per cent) will deflate the present value and bias results toward the lump sum.
+A rate that reflects likely achievable return on the alternative produces a result aligned with that assumption.

 Example Scenario